ShinRa26/PyExe/README.md

 # PyExe
-Converts python scripts into executables
+Converts python scripts into executables, Work in Progress!